Ednaordinary/DanteMode/README.md

 Default models:
 - sdxl-t on /generate and /live on the main branch
-- flux-s on both on the dante4 branch (constant high ram requirement)
+- flux-s on /generate and sdxl-t on /live on the dante4 branch (constant high ram requirement)